 “Arresting such a large number of individuals, as part of one Stovewood sub-operation, shows our desire to listen to victims and bring offenders to justice is not wavering.”

-The investigation tagged as Operation Stonewood was prompted after an independent research called Jay Report exposed sexual exploitation, trafficking and rape of more than 1 400 mainly working-class white girls.
+The investigation tagged as Operation Stovewood was prompted after independent research called the Jay Report exposed sexual exploitation, trafficking and rape of more than 1,400 mainly working-class white girls.

 Vessey-Baitson said that during the investigation, the victims had to relive their awful experiences at the hands of their Muslim captors:

 “To date we have engaged with over 410 victims and survivors and have arrested or interviewed by appointment 94 suspects, meaning this is the largest law enforcement investigation into non-familial child sexual abuse and exploitation ever undertaken in the UK.”